Oliveoilollie/Oliveoilollie.github.io/_pages/about.md

+---
+permalink: /
+title: "About Me & My Hardware"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 # Welcome to livs personal website!

 i am glad to see you here, please look around and find more about me and the projects im doing/working on/ have finished. this site is temporary as i at some point want to try and make my own site from scratch. :3